INSIDE A SUICIDAL MINDMar 04, 2022

 A sense of fear.

 Unfortunately the escalation of hopelessness and fear can result in a very sudden decision to end ones life.
 Take for example those who are seen jumping from the Twin Towers on 9/11.
-The world sat in front of their televisions that fateful day to watch horrors unfold that we never envisioned as possible.
-What about those caught up in the terror?
+The world sat in front of their televisions that fateful day, watching horrors unfold that we never envisioned possible.
+What about the innocent ones caught up in the terror?
 Those who jumped would have made that decision in a split second and acted.

-The escalation of hopelessness and fear can also be slow and gradual which means there is a risk of it going unnoticed.
-We experienced this with our sons’ medical diagnoses in 2014.
+The escalation of hopelessness and fear can also be slow and gradual which means there is a risk of one’s spiral going unnoticed.
+We experienced this when our son was diagnosed with a life threatening disease.
 No one saw it coming.
 He went from being a perfectly healthy boy to his body shutting down in a matter of days.
 The same applies when someone dies of suicide.
 The most frequented words of those who remain are “We didn’t see it coming”.
 However, it didn’t just start with a suicidal thought.
 You have to rewind.

-My own son battled with suicidal thoughts and through the process of rewinding and getting to the bottom of the root cause - he discovered that for him, it was the trauma of his illness.
-The not knowing what was ahead, the inability to control the outcome and feeling like he didn’t have the courage to face it is was led him down the path of suicidal thoughts.
+My own son battled with suicidal thoughts and through the process of rewinding and getting to the bottom of the root cause, we discovered that for him, it was the trauma of his diagnosis.
+The ‘not knowing what was ahead’, the inability to control the outcome and feeling like he didn’t have the courage to face it, is what led him down the path of suicidal thoughts.